How to become a DevOps Engineer

 As a DevOps engineer, your day-to-day duties might include:

-• Managing code deployment pipelines: Your overall goal for most days is likely to ensure the software reaches users without any hitches.
+• Managing Code Deployment Pipelines: Your overall goal for most days is likely to ensure the software reaches users without any hitches.
 This may include any number of different tasks and meetings.

-• Monitoring system performance: You could be monitoring servers, applications, and networks to ensure smooth operation.
+• Monitoring System Performance: You could be monitoring servers, applications, and networks to ensure smooth operation.

-• Improving automation processes: You'll always be on the look out for new ways to automate repetitive tasks, reducing the workload for development and IT teams.
+• Improving Automation Processes: You'll always be on the look out for new ways to automate repetitive tasks, reducing the workload for development and IT teams.

-Essential Technical Skills for DevOps Engineers
+What Technical Skills do DevOps Engineers Need?

 Becoming a successful DevOps engineer requires a diverse skill set—and the exact skills are likely to vary by job.
 Some of the most important technical skills most DevOps engineers can expect to need include:

-• Programming languages: Proficiency in languages such as Python, Ruby, and Bash is essential for scripting and automation.
+• Programming Languages: Proficiency in languages such as Python, Ruby, and Bash is essential for scripting and automation.
 The exact language can vary by company.

-• Version control systems: Knowledge of Git will make it easier to manage code versions and collaborate with multiple teams.
+• Version Control Systems: Knowledge of Git will make it easier to manage code versions and collaborate with multiple teams.

-• Containerization tools: You'll want to be very familiar with Docker and Kubernetes, as they are key to deploying and managing applications in isolated environments.
+• Containerization Tools: You'll want to be very familiar with Docker and Kubernetes, as they are key to deploying and managing applications in isolated environments.

 Learn more about GitLab and Git with our intermediate-level training.